Contributed by: Shailendra Singh

 We can see from the plot above that out of total 10000 trials with success probability 0.6, we get about 6000 successes.

 To learn about more concepts and pursue a career in Data Science, upskill with Great Learning’s PG program in Data Science and Engineering.
-Explore all our PG programs on data science here.
+(Now this program has become Data Science Course with Gen AI program) Explore all our PG programs on data science here.

 Empower yourself with our range of free online courses tailored to meet the needs of individuals like you.
 Develop expertise in highly sought-after domains, including Data Science, Digital Marketing, Cybersecurity, Management, Artificial Intelligence, Cloud Computing, IT, and Software.
 Our courses have been meticulously created by industry experts, ensuring you receive hands-on training and practical knowledge.
 Whether you’re an aspiring professional looking to explore new career paths or an experienced practitioner seeking to stay ahead of the curve, our courses offer a flexible and user-friendly learning approach.